Fall Cultural Festivals

 Meals: Daily breakfast; most lunches and dinners as outlined in the itinerary.
 We intentionally leave some meals open so you can explore local favorites on your own.

-Culinary experiences: Cooking classes, market visits, spice workshops, family meals
+Culinary experiences: Cooking classes, market visits, spice workshop

 Private transportation: Comfortable, air‑conditioned vehicle